Monky23/My-first-blog/README.md

 Create a blog from scratch without framework.
 Uml diagrams need to be create.
 PHP and Mysql servers are necessary in local.
+Use composer Autoloader to charge every class.
+Use composer to use some libraries.
 A database with different table need to be create.
 Links to differents parts of the site are necessary.
 Form to contact the webmaster is necessary.